 There's no right or wrong time to visit NY City.
 The summer months are packed with cultural events and music or art festivals while experiencing a white Christmas in New York can be truly special.
-Spring and autumn are probably the best times for city exploring on short breaks.
+Spring and autumn are probably the best times for city exploring.

 Visitors from the UK can enter the US under the Visa Waiver Program (VWP) providing they have a machine-readable passport and have completed an online ESTA application that costs $14.
 Once accepted it's valid for two years or until your passport expires (whichever comes first).